Framework Category

 Does your organization maintain documentation of risk assessments and mitigation plans for all security policy exceptions?

-This question assesses whether your organization formally evaluates and documents the risks associated with any exceptions to security policies, along with specific plans to address those risks.
+Managing policy exceptions is the concern: the question is whether you document risk assessments and mitigation plans for every exception granted to your security policies.
 For example, if an exception is requested to allow a legacy system to operate without current patches, the documentation should identify potential vulnerabilities and specify compensating controls like network segmentation or enhanced monitoring.

 Does your organization have a process to periodically review previously accepted risks that were deferred based on planned future actions or milestones?